JacobYuan7/jacobyuan7.github.io/_pages/includes/pub.md

 **Hangjie Yuan**, Jianwen Jiang, Samuel Albanie, Tao Feng, Ziyuan Huang, Dong Ni and Mingqian Tang    [[code]](https://github.com/JacobYuan7/RLIP) [video talk] (to be updated)

 - RLIP is the first work to use **relation texts** as a language-image pre-training signal.
-- RLIP-ParSe is an effective HOI/relation detection framework without bells and whistles.
+- ParSe is an effective HOI/relation detection framework without bells and whistles.
-- RLIP achieves SOTA results on fully-finetuned, few-shot, zero-shot HOI detetction benchmarks.
+- RLIP-ParSe achieves SOTA results on fully-finetuned, few-shot, zero-shot HOI detetction benchmarks and learning from noisy labels.
 </div>
 </div>